 Browser Usage

-For browser environments, use the client interface with a proxy server so that your LLM API keys stay private.
+interface with a proxy server so that your LLM API keys stay private.
 This is most useful for development and experimentation.
-Production apps should tbh keep all direct LLM interfacing on the server.
+Production apps should (tbh) keep all direct LLM interfacing on the server anyway (to avoid rate limit issues, jailbreaking, other bad-actor vibes), but this is a good way to get started.

-import { stream, ClientProvider } from 'xmllm/client'; const client = new ClientProvider('http://localhost:3124/api/stream'); const result = await stream('Tell me a joke', { schema: { joke: String } }, client).last() // btw: last() is a shortcut for getting the very final value // i.e. the completed stream
+import { stream, ClientProvider } from 'xmllm/client'; const client = new ClientProvider('http://localhost:3124/api/stream'); const result = await stream('Tell me a joke', { schema: { joke: types.string('The joke') } }, client).last() // btw: last() is a shortcut for getting the very final value // i.e. the completed stream

 Lower-level Pipeline API